-Where a law or regulation in the applicable jurisdiction, for example, the EU General Data Protection Regulation (GDPR), requires us to provide you with a notice or other explanation of the information about you that we collect and process or similar, this Privacy Notice is intended to fulfil this obligation.
+Where a law or regulation in the applicable jurisdiction, for example, the EU General Data Protection Regulation (GDPR), requires us to provide you with a notice or other explanation of the information about you that we collect and process or similar, this Privacy Notice is intended to fulfill this obligation.

 2. Acceptance to this Privacy Notice

 We are committed to protecting your privacy.
-By accessing Bullish Services you acknowledge and fully understand Bullish’s Privacy Notice practices described in this Privacy Notice.
+By accessing Bullish Services you acknowledge and fully understand Bullish’s Privacy practices described in this Privacy Notice.